harmony-one/h/progress/yuriy-menkov.md

+2025-01-20 Mon: Worked on updating the [frontend part](https://github.com/harmony-one/layerzero-bridge.frontend) of the bridge application - added checks for the available transfer limit for all USDC tokens by calling a new contract proxy method.
+Also working on displaying warnings and changing token links.

+---

+2025-01-17 Fri: Refactoring of the proxy layerzero oft contract - updating the solidity version, adding service methods to manage contract parameters, adjusted the calculation of the amount of tokens during transfer, added safeERC20.

 2025-01-16 Thu: Deployed a usdc converter with test tokens, created an [example](https://github.com/harmony-one/usdc-converter/blob/main/scripts/example.js) of use with ethers.
 Shared instructions with Teo for further development of the interface.
 Working on optimizing the Proxy contract.

 2025-01-15 Wed: [Completed](https://github.com/harmony-one/usdc-converter/tree/main) USDC Converter contract: allow converting legacy USDC to USDC.e at a rate of 1-1.
 Added e2e tests.
 Currently working with test tokens.